rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 for all Rust programs, which means programmers have to put more thought into handling UTF-8 data up front.
-This trade-off exposes more of the complexity of strings than is apparent in other programming languages, but it prevents you from having to handle errors involving non-ASCII characters later in your development life cycle.
+This trade-off exposes more of the complexity of strings than is apparent in other programming languages, but it prevents you from having to владение errors involving non-ASCII characters later in your development life cycle.

-The good news is that the standard library offers a lot of functionality built off the `String` and `&str` types to help handle these complex situations correctly.
+The good news is that the standard library offers a lot of functionality built off the `String` and `&str` types to help владение these complex situations correctly.
 Be sure to check out the documentation for useful methods like `contains` for searching in a string and `replace` for substituting parts of a string with another string.